dmitigr/pgfe/README.md

 Installation in common
 ----------------------

-The only dependence of Pgfe is [libpq].
-By default, [CMake] will try to locate it automatically.
+The only dependences of Pgfe are [dmitigr_internal] and [libpq].

+First, [dmitigr_internal] must be installed.
+The installation is trivial as described on its page.

+**WARNING** It's highly recommended to update the dmitigr_internal library (just pull and rebuild) before updating the Pgfe libary!

-Anyway, it is possible to manually specify where [libpq] is located by using the following [CMake] variables:
+As for [libpq], [CMake] will try to locate it automatically.
+Although, it's possible to manually specify the location of [libpq] by using the following [CMake] variables:

   - `LIBPQ_PREFIX` - can be used to speficy a prefix for both binary and headers of [libpq].
 For example, if [PostgreSQL] installed relocatably into `/usr/local/pgsql`, the value of `LIBPQ_PREFIX`